 The Board ordinarily meets at least four (4) times a year at quarterly intervals with additional meetings convened when necessary.
-During the financial year, the Board met on four (4) occasions; where it deliberated on matters such as the Group's financial results, major investments and strategic decisions, its business plan, corporate finance and developments and the strategic direction of the Group among others.
+During the financial year, the Board met on five (5) occasions; where it deliberated on matters such as the Group's financial results, major investments and strategic decisions, its business plan, corporate finance and developments and the strategic direction of the Group among others.
 Board meetings for each year are scheduled in advance before the end of the preceding year in order for Directors to plan their schedules.

-Time commitments of the Directors are affirmed by their full attendance at the Board of Directors' Meetings held during the financial year where four (4) meetings were held.
+Time commitments of the Directors are affirmed by their full attendance at the Board of Directors' Meetings held during the financial year where five (5) meetings were held.
 The record of the directors' attendance is contained in the table below.

 Name Attendance

-Executive Directors
+Executive Directors:

-Khaw Khoon Tee 4/4
+Khaw Khoon Tee 5/5

-Khaw Seang Chuan 4/4
+Khaw Seang Chuan 5/5

-Khaw Choon Hoong 4/4
+Khaw Choon Hoong 5/5

-Khaw Choon Choon 4/4
+Khaw Choon Choon 5/5

-Non-Executive Directors
+Non-Executive Directors:

-Mary Geraldine Phipps 4/4
+Mary Geraldine Phipps 5/5

-Leow Chan Khiang 4/4
+Leow Chan Khiang 5/5

-Chan Wah Chong 4/4
+Chan Wah Chong 5/5

-Law Cheng Lock (appointed on 7 August 2014) 1/1
+Law Cheng Lock 5/5